 Once upon a time, major golf tournaments were stalked by a fearsome Tiger.
-He prowled the fairways, landing impossible shots, and vanquished his competition with seeming ease and stunning regularity.
+He stalked the fairways, landing impossible shots, and conquered his competition with seeming ease and stunning regularity.
 Few could challenge his dominance.

 That Tiger racked up eye-popping stats.
-He won more than 80 tour events, and 14 majors.
-He was ranked number one in the world for the most consecutive weeks in history, and for the greatest total number of weeks of any golfer ever.
+He won more than 80 tour events and 14 majors.
+He was number one in the world for the most consecutive weeks in history and the most significant total number of weeks of any golfer ever.

 But then, Tiger began to falter.
-His mighty body began to betray him, first his knees, then his back.
-He began a series of surgeries that aimed to repair the damage and defects, but seemed to do little to heal him and relieve his pain.
+His mighty body betrayed him, first his knees, then his back.
+He started a series of surgeries that aimed to repair the damage and defects but seemed to do little to heal him and relieve his pain.

-His health crumbled, his marriage crumbled and his career crumbled.
-Hobbled by pain of every sort, his rankings plunged to 1199th in the world, and he failed to qualify for tournaments.
+His health crumbled, his marriage crumbled, and his career crumbled.
+Hobbled by the pain of every sort, his rankings plunged to 1199th in the world, and he failed to qualify for tournaments.

 But as Tiger lay wounded and broken, something magical happened.
 His body began to heal, and he gradually regained the strength and skill of his youth.
-His spirit began to heal, and he established a strong, successful co-parenting relationship with his ex-wife, and he became a loving and attentive father.
+His spirit began to heal, and he established a strong, successful co-parenting relationship with his ex-wife and became a loving and attentive father.

 Then on April 19, 2019, Tiger came roaring back.
 He won The Masters, his first major in more than a decade.
-He donned the green jacket once again, and reveled in the moment with his children.
+He donned the green jacket once again and reveled at the moment with his children.

 Moxie shines through in every season of life.